 This participatory stream was one of several in the wider research project, some of which were non-participatory for various reasons.
 Whilst we intended to centre participatory principles from the beginning, a tension existed in that the project had already been arranged by the adult Steering Group before involving the young people.
 Participatory research can be criticised for lacking immediate participation and for not allowing young people to shape the project from inception (Franks, 2011, p.
 23).
 However, Franks (2011, p.
 22) acknowledges that such “pure participation” remains a “chimera, unfeasible due to academic research pressures and procedures, such as having to apply for grants and outline ethics before recruiting participants.
 Therefore, Franks (2011, p.
 18) argues for creating “pockets of participation” in such situations, and aspects of our project can be understood as different pockets of participation.
 While the Steering Group developed the overall plan, the youth stream became a “pocket of participation”, allowing young people to co-create within the established broader aims.
 This gave the young people autonomy over their projects, while being guided by the pre-established goal of understanding and re-imagining Door 84.
 Although we worked with two other groups, this case study focuses on the “pocket”, involving the 8-17 youth group, whose attendees participated in different ways, and with different levels of participation.

 PE enabled us to collaboratively devise different approaches to understanding issues that impacted both those working at and accessing Door 84, and the wider community.
 In turn, this helped us to understand Door 84, and to consider the community in our reimagining process.
 Importantly, this methodology foregrounded the community dynamics, experiences and knowledge of young people at Door 84, as well as our relationships with them.
-This emphasis on relationships is essential throughout the research, and throughout this chapter.
+This emphasis on relationships is essential throughout the case study.

 Recruitment